The 21cm-galaxy cross-correlation: Realistic forecast for 21cm signal detection and reionisation constraints: Signal detection and signal-to-noise analysis

-Next, to assess which survey parameter combinations are best for obtaining a significant 21cm--LAE cross-power signal, we show in Fig.~\ref{fig_totalSNR_paramspace_MHDEC_mod} and \ref{fig_totalSNR_paramspace_MHDEC_opt} the total SNR as defined in Eq.~\ref{eq:SNR} as a function of $L_\alpha^\mathrm{min}$ and FoV for spectroscopic ($\sigma_z=0.001$), grism ($\sigma_z=0.01$) and photometric-like ($\sigma_z=0.1$) surveys, assuming a moderate and optimistic foreground wedge, respectively.
+Next, to assess which survey parameter combinations are best for obtaining a significant 21cm--LAE cross-power signal, we show in Fig.~\ref{fig_totalSNR_paramspace_MHDEC_mod} and \ref{fig_totalSNR_paramspace_MHDEC_opt} the total S/N as defined in Eq.~\ref{eq:SNR} as a function of $L_\alpha^\mathrm{min}$ and FoV for spectroscopic ($\sigma_z=0.001$), grism ($\sigma_z=0.01$) and photometric-like ($\sigma_z=0.1$) surveys, assuming a moderate and optimistic foreground wedge, respectively.

-Firstly, and as already discussed in Section~\ref{subsec_survey_param}, we see that the SNR increases with survey volume (larger FoV) and as more galaxies are probed (lower $L_\alpha^\mathrm{min}$).
+Firstly, and as already discussed in Section~\ref{subsec_survey_param}, we see that the S/N increases with survey volume (larger FoV) and as more galaxies are probed (lower $L_\alpha^\mathrm{min}$).
 This results from either an overall increase in the number of modes or an broadening of the EoR window to smaller physical scales along the line-of-sight.
-The constant SNR contours in the figures further indicate that lowering $L_\alpha^\mathrm{min}$ is less effective at increasing the SNR than expanding the FoV, particularly as galaxy positions become better resolved (lower $\sigma_z$).
-This trend arises because enlarging the FoV increases the total number of modes, providing more large-scale high SNR measurements, whereas decreasing the shot noise adds comparably fewer high $k_\parallel$ modes.
+The constant S/N contours in the figures further indicate that lowering $L_\alpha^\mathrm{min}$ is less effective at increasing the S/N than expanding the FoV, particularly as galaxy positions become better resolved (lower $\sigma_z$).
+This trend arises because enlarging the FoV increases the total number of modes, providing more large-scale high S/N measurements, whereas decreasing the shot noise adds comparably fewer high $k_\parallel$ modes.

-Secondly, it is evident that improving the positional accuracy of galaxies (lower $\sigma_z$) increases the SNR.
-This occurs because a lower $\sigma_z$ broadens the EoR window to include larger $k_\parallel$ modes.
-However, we note that the increase in the SNR slows down and, for high SNR values, saturates as $\sigma_z$ decreases further (c.f. contours for $\sigma_z=0.01$ and $0.001$ and optimistic foreground wedge in Fig.~\ref{fig_totalSNR_paramspace_MHDEC_opt}).
+Secondly, it is evident that improving the positional accuracy of galaxies (lower $\sigma_z$) increases the S/N. This occurs because a lower $\sigma_z$ broadens the EoR window to include larger $k_\parallel$ modes.
+However, we note that the increase in the S/N slows down and, for high S/N values, saturates as $\sigma_z$ decreases further (c.f. contours for $\sigma_z=0.01$ and $0.001$ and optimistic foreground wedge in Fig.~\ref{fig_totalSNR_paramspace_MHDEC_opt}).
 This behaviour arises because, for a fixed $L_\alpha^\mathrm{min}$, the number of additional high $k_\parallel$ modes gained by decreasing $\sigma_z$ drops once the line-of-sight scale corresponding to $\sigma_z$ becomes smaller than the average distance between the selected galaxies.